Eagles-DevOps/MiniTwit/report/monitoring.md

 Monitoring these gives us an insight to the extend of traffic passing through our API.
 For ease of access to the monitored data and for visualization, the group uses Grafanas dashboards, see ![Grafana Business data monitoring](./images/BusinessData.png) //
-It is important to note that all data

 ## What do you log in your systems and how do you aggregate logs?